 Is Alexa HIPAA Compliant?

-Most recently, Amazon Alexa released a skill for Giant Eagle Pharmacy customers, enabling them to talk to Alexa about prescription refills, manage their medications, and set alarms to remind them when it’s time to take their medicine.
-This latest digital innovation clearly shows that Amazon understands the importance of maintaining patient privacy and is investing in tools that allow healthcare providers to offer HIPAA-compliant skills to their patients.
+Last year we wrote about Amazon Alexa releasing a skill for Giant Eagle Pharmacy customers, enabling them to talk to Alexa about prescription refills, manage their medications, and set alarms to remind them when it’s time to take their medicine.
+This digital innovation showed that Amazon understood the importance of maintaining patient privacy and is investing in tools that allow healthcare providers to offer HIPAA-compliant skills to their patients.

+It’s therefore no surprise that the Centers for Disease Control and Prevention (CDC) and Microsoft joined forces to create a COVID-19 text-based chatbot using reliable and evidence-based information to assist people looking for basic information.
+The World Health Organization (WHO) also released a text-based chatbot via a highly popular messaging app, WhatsApp, to respond to public questions about COVID-19.
 With healthcare, it’s true that if it isn’t secure, patients won’t engage.
 Patients are protective of their data and aware of security especially when it comes to their personal health information.
-Amazon has tackled this with the Giant Eagle Pharmacy skill by mandating a voice profile and a passcode in order for patients to access their pharmaceutical information.
-The records of interactions with the skill are also redacted to protect the privacy of patients, and users can delete them like any other Alexa recording.
+But with an influx of digital solutions coming to the rescue at the height of COVID-19, trust among patients has greatly improved.
+In the example between Amazon and Giant Eagle Pharmacy, a mandate for setting up a voice profile and a passcode in order for patients to access their prescription information was required to protect patient privacy.
+The records from interactions with the skill are also redacted to protect patient information, and users can delete them like any other Alexa recording.

 The Time to Prepare for Alexa in Healthcare is Now

 Healthcare and life science organizations should start preparing to meet the needs of patients now.
-Check out our blog, 4 Tips for Getting Started with Conversational AI, as you start to think about next steps.
-Additionally, feel free to contact Mobiquity to speak directly with a conversational AI expert.
-Our experts have over a decade of experience and are happy to speak with you about your digital innovation goals.
+Conversational AI and Voice in the healthcare life sciences market is a key growth area for our company.
+Check out our blog, 4 Tips for Getting Started with Conversational AI, as you start to think about next steps or contact us directly to speak to one of our conversational AI experts.
+We have over a decade of voice experience and are happy to speak with you about your digital innovation goals.

 Give us your information below to start the conversation.